What Defines a WBG Semiconductor?

 However, the most prevalent WBG semiconductors today are those based on gallium nitride (GaN) and silicon carbide (SiC).
 The band-gaps of these materials are around three times greater than that of silicon, at 3.2 eV and 3.4 eV respectively.

 What are the Differences Between GaN and SiC?

-While GaN and SiC are compound semiconductors with similar bandgaps and both can support higher voltages and higher frequencies, there are a number of differences between the two technologies that impact how they work and where they are used.
+Compared to silicon that has a band-gap of 1.12 eV (electron-volts), GaN and SiC are compound semiconductors with band-gaps that are around three times higher at 3.39 eV and 3.26 eV respectively.
+This means that both can support higher voltages and higher frequencies, though there are a number of differences between the two technologies that impact how they work and where they are used.

 Application design parameters for Si, GaN and SiC